 Bhutan is the second most popular trekking destination in the world.
-Trekking in Bhutan is a fascinating and thrilling journey that allows the traveler to get off the beaten track and on to the wondrous Bhutanese landscapes.
+Trekking in Bhutan is a fascinating and thrilling journey that allows the traveler to get off the beaten track and onto the wondrous Bhutanese landscapes.
 About 75 percent of the landscape in Bhutan is covered by forests and we Alpine Eco Trek will lead you to complete wilderness where you come across various vegetation zones.
 Most of the trek routes run through protected areas and you will see wildlife in its natural habitat.

-Our adventure treks range from short soothing walks through terraced fields and idyllic hamlets to some of the most arduous high altitude treks.
-Our low altitude treks run through 3100m plus and high altitude treks like Druk Path Trek through 5400m plus across coniferous forests abloom with rhododendron flowers and shimmering lakes and the 21-day Snowman Alpine quest to more than 6000m.
+Our adventure treks range from short soothing walks through terraced fields and idyllic hamlets to some of the most arduous high-altitude treks.
+Our low-altitude treks run through 3100m plus and high-altitude treks like Druk Path Trek through 5400m plus across coniferous forests abloom with rhododendron flowers and shimmering lakes and the 21-day Snowman Alpine quest to more than 6000m.

 When is the best season for Trek in Bhutan?

 The best season for trekking in Bhutan is spring and autumn- March to April and Read More